RenatoEsposito1999/A-CLIP-based-Approach-to-Text-to-Image-Retrieval-in-Marine-Monitoring/README.md

 ## 1. Introduction and Project Goals

-This thesis project applies Artificial Intelligence (AI) techniques to support marine biodiversity monitoring, aligning with the **UN 2030 Agenda Sustainable Development Goal (SDG) 14**: "**Life below water**" ("Conserve and sustainably use the oceans, seas and marine resources for sustainable development").
+This project applies Artificial Intelligence (AI) techniques to support marine biodiversity monitoring, aligning with the **UN 2030 Agenda Sustainable Development Goal (SDG) 14**: "**Life below water**" ("Conserve and sustainably use the oceans, seas and marine resources for sustainable development").

 The primary goal was the **design and implementation of a specialized Text-to-Image Retrieval system** focusing on the **sea turtle domain**.